 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a money transmitter bond cost in Minnesota?

-The Minnesota Department of Commerce requires money transmission professionals to post surety bonds in order to legally perform services as a money transmitter within the state of Minnesota.
-Prior to contacting a surety bond specialist, prospective money transmitters should contact the state in order to find out the exact bond amount they’ll need to post.
-This specific bond amount will range from anywhere between $25,000 and $250,000.
-The premiums will vary depending on the number of business locations where the principal intends to conduct business.
+The Minnesota Department of Commerce requires money transmission professionals to post $25,000 surety bonds in order to legally perform services as a money transmitter within the state of Minnesota.
+The premium will vary depending on the number of business locations where the principal intends to conduct business.

 These bonds are subject to underwriting, meaning your financials will be used to help determine the exact amount you’ll pay for the bond.
 Our team of specialists at SuretyBonds.com make the bonding process quick and easy for you.
 Get a free bond quote now!

 If you’re ready to get bonded, we’re ready to help.
 Call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request form.
-You can typically expect to receive a free no obligation bond quote within 1 business day of submitting an application.
+You can typically expect to receive a free, no-obligation bond quote within one business day of submitting an application.

 Why do I need this bond?